omroali/SegmentationsFeaturingAndTracking/Report/report.typ

 $ "DS" = (2*|M sect S|) / (|M| + |S|) $

 #line(length: 100%)

 Your report should include: \
 1) for all the 63 ball images, please provide a bar graph with x-axis\
-representing the number of the image, and y-axis representing the corresponding DS. \ 2) calculate the mean and standard deviation of the DS for all the 63 images
+representing the number of the image, and y-axis representing the corresponding DS.

+\ 2) calculate the mean and standard deviation of the DS for all the 63 images

-\ 3) briefly
+\ 3) briefly describe and justify the implementation steps.

-describe and justify the implementation steps.
-Please note that you are required to show the best 5 and worst 5 segmented ball images (along with the corresponding ball GT mask images) in the Appendix.
+[best 5] and [worst 5] (along with the corresponding ball GT mask images) in the Appendix.

 #line(length: 100%)